St. John, KS

 About St. John, KS

-St. John is a small community in Kansas with a population of 1,247 residents.
-The median household income is $71,726 per year, which is above the national average.
-The median age in St. John is 35.5 years.
+St. John is a small town located in Kansas with a population of 1,247 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,726 per year, which is 5% below the national median of $75,149.
+The median age of 35.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in St. John, KS